 A KAIROS Inside weekend is an introductory 3-day weekend, described as a short course in Christianity.
 This weekend program is modeled after the Cursillo method and is based on a series of talks by laymen and clergy.
 Interspersed throughout the weekend is music, prayer, activities, a chance to form relationships and demonstrate Christ’s love.
-KAIROS of San Diego currently supports programs in two yards: Yard A (level 3) and Yard C (level 4).
-All attendees for the KAIROS Inside weekends are nominated by previous graduates of the KAIROS Program.
+KAIROS of San Diego currently supports programs in four yards: Yards A, B, C and D. All attendees for the KAIROS Inside weekends are nominated by previous graduates of the KAIROS Program.
 Normally there are over 100 nominations for the 36 available open spots for the weekend in each Yard.
-The KAIROS Inside Leadership team, with input from the Yard Pastor, will decide which 36 inmates plus several alternates will be chosen to attend.
+The KAIROS Inside Leadership team, with input from the Yard Pastors, will decide which 36 inmates plus several alternates will be chosen to attend.
 Because of the success of the KAIROS Inside program, there is never a shortage of people that desire to attend.

 KAIROS of San Diego organizes and oversees the following events at Richard J. Donovan Correctional Facility (RJDCF):

-- KAIROS Inside weekends in Yard A and Yard C, twice a year, within RJDCF (total of 4 KAIROS weekends).
+- KAIROS Inside weekends in Yard A thru Yard D, twice a year, within RJDCF

 - Holds monthly KAIROS Inside reunions in both yards to instill community and encourage small groupings.